MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/replace-command.md

 ## <a name="arguments"></a>Argumenty
 `findwhat`

-Wymagana.
+Wymagany.
 Tekst do dopasowania.

 `replacewith`

-Wymagana.
+Wymagany.
 Tekst, który ma zostać zastąpiony dla dopasowanego tekstu.

 ## <a name="switches"></a>Przełączniki
 /All lub/a